 Art education is as fundamental to personal development as training in mathematics, language and science.
 Art education enhances the ability to fully experience beauty and art, while deepening one’s understanding of culture and history.
-It sharpens both perception and analytical abilities, just as it nurtures the creativity and imagination necessary for innovative thinking and problem solving.
+It sharpens analytical abilities and nurtures the creativity necessary for innovative thinking and problem solving.
 The Barstow art program develops skills vital to a child’s full educational development.

-In Lower School, students in kindergarten through fifth grades take an art class twice a week for 40 minutes, while preschool and pre-kindergarten take classes twice a week for a shorter period.
-The Lower School features a gallery displaying art work by all grade levels, and visiting artists visit regularly to work on special projects with the children.
+Lower school students in kindergarten through grade 5 take art class twice a week for 40 minutes, while preschool and prekindergarten students take classes twice a week for a shorter period.
+The lower school features a gallery of work by all grade levels, and artists visit regularly to work on special projects with students.

 Middle and Upper School

 In middle and upper school, two-dimensional art classes are offered as electives to students in grades six through twelve.
 Students in middle school may choose from such classes as General Art, Painting, Black and White Photography and Ceramics.
 These classes are offered on a semester basis and students may repeat the course for credit and a more challenging curriculum.